A two-day climb of Monte Paradiso (4,061 m)

 Price includes

-Accommodation on Day 1: half-board in a mountain hut (breakfast and dinner included) > Mixed-sex dormitory with bunk beds available
+Accommodation and meals on Day 1 on a half-board basis in a mountain hut (breakfast and dinner included) > Mixed-sex dormitory with the option of bunk beds

-Lunch on Day 2 (Vittorio Emanuele II Hut or Chabod Hut).
+Lunch on Day 2 (Vittorio Emanuele II Hut or Chabod Hut – picnic).

 Price doesn't include